 Note that the definition of “short” will depend partly on the robustness of the communications environment and the likely down time.
 Ability to retain the past hour of performance data reports would seem sufficient for many applications.

 The gNMI specification allows for extensions and has a defined extension that provides a mechanism to subscribe to “history” [GNMI HIST].
 This mechanism allows for a start and end time.
 Only the start time will be used here.
-The start time will be interpreted as the time the record was sent.
+The start time will be interpreted as the time the record was created/logged.

 Data Sources